Snooker World Championship 2023: Prize money, Kyren Wilson maximum, 147 prize, how many 147s ever, draw, how to watch

 But the Rocket crashed out of this year’s tournament, meaning he’ll have to wait at least another 12 months to beat the record.

-Here’s everything you need to know about this year’s event as it approached the grand final.
+Here’s everything you need to know about this year’s event, with the grand final delicately poised at 9-8 in favour of Luca Brecel.

 How do players qualify for the World Championships?